nordstream3/FOC/production/README.md

 </div>

-**REMEMBER** to remove the solder bridge between the pads again, as the assembled FOCKING will **NOT** work properly if powered by USB.
+**REMEMBER** to remove the solder bridge between the pads again, as the assembled FreeDrive will **NOT** work properly if powered by USB.

 <div>
 <img src="../images/pow_pads.png" width="200" style="float:left;">